daattali/beautiful-jekyll/simple-planners.md

 published: false

 ---
 Are you often writing down mega to do lists and get frozen with overwhelm and indecision?
 This was me too!
 I remember standing in my kitchen stressed out, looking at my giant to do list and had no clue how to start. **Enter simple planning**.
 I knew something had to change, so I committed to learning a [simple planning method](The First Simple Planning Step to Take as a Beginner Planner).
 Now, after years of learning how to simple plan, I bring you: **MY SIMPLE PLANNERS**!
+Looking for **a** **simple**, **no fuss planner** that helps you stay on track without feeling overwhelmed? **My Simple Planner** was designed with _simplicity in mind_.

+**Jump to:**

+* My Simple Planner (letter size, printable)
+* My Simple Homeschool Planner (letter size, printable)

 ***